MartinPankraz/sap-hacker-in-a-day/student/quest3.md

 let specificUser = "your_specific_user"
 ```

-with the SAP user name, e.g. *"USER1"*.
+with your SAP user name, e.g. *"USER1"*.

 Change the **Query scheduling** settings to run the query every 5 minutes on SAP Audit Log data not older than 30 minutes.
 This time range should cover the audit log data captured from the successful attack at the end of [Quest 2](quest2.md).